Fandom (website): Technology

 In August 2016, Fandom announced it would switch to a service-oriented architecture.
-It has also removed many custom extensions and functionality for specific wiki, has created certain features to fill those needs.
+It removed many custom extensions and functionality for specific wikis, and has created certain replacement features to fill those needs.

 Entertainment news

 In 2016, Wikia launched Fandom, an online entertainment media website.
 The program utilizes volunteer contributors called "Fandom Contributors" to produce articles, working alongside an editorial team employed by Wikia.
 In contrast to the blogging feature of individual wiki communities, Fandom focuses on pop culture and fan topics such as video games, movies, and television shows.
 The project features fan opinions, interviews with property creators, reviews, and how-to guides.
 Fandom also includes videos and specific news coverage sponsored or paid for by a property creator to promote their property.

 In the same year, it was also announced that the entire Wikia platform would be rebranded under the Fandom name on October 4, 2016.
 A leak from Fandom's Community Council was posted to Reddit's /r/Wikia subreddit in August 2018, confirming that Fandom would be migrating all wikis from the wikia.com domain, to fandom.com in early 2019, as part of a push for greater adoption of Fandom's wiki-specific applications on both iOS and Android's app ecosystems.
 The post was later deleted.